Where are they now? The XIs from Man Utd 4-3 Man City in 2009

 The seven-goal thriller culminated in Michael Owen’s last-gasp winner as United asserted their authority over their noisy neighbours – at least for the time being.

 We’ve taken a look back at both sides from that day, including some Premier League legends and other cult heroes.

 Foster was unable to displace Edwin van der Sar as Manchester United’s No.1, and he was eventually sold to Birmingham City in 2010.

 He helped the Midlanders win the League Cup but couldn’t prevent their relegation to the Championship.

-The goalkeeper then spent seven years West Brom before moving on to Watford.
+The goalkeeper then spent seven years West Brom before moving on to Watford in 2018.

 A cult hero at United, O’Shea left to join Sunderland in 2011 only to suffer back-to-back relegations with the Black Cats.

 We spoke to Manchester City left-back Michael Ball, who said City targeted Rio Ferdinand that afternoon: “Stephen Ireland had that way that he could always read the passes from Rio Ferdinand; he was quick across the floor, he could read and intercept, and that’s where we kept catching them off-guard a little bit.”